makeit-app/laravel-discrete-api-organizations/README.md

 ## Requirements

-`composer require make-it-app/laravel-user-roles` - User's Role Subsystem.<br>
-Just visit the https://github.com/makeit-app/laravel-user-roles and follow installation instructions.<br>
-This package must be installed and configured manually AS ROOT PACKAGE before this one for the Laravel project, with all due care.

 `composer require make-it-app/laravel-discrete-api-base` - Laravel API for discrete Frontend.
 Base Version.
 Just visit the https://github.com/makeit-app/laravel-discrete-api-base and follow installation instructions.<br>
-This package must be installed and configured manually AS ROOT PACKAGE before this one for the Laravel project, with all due care.

-`composer require make-it-app/laravel-discrete-api-profile` - Laravel API for discrete Frontend.
-Profile Version.
-Just visit the https://github.com/makeit-app/laravel-discrete-api-profile and follow installation instructions.<br>
 This package must be installed and configured manually AS ROOT PACKAGE before this one for the Laravel project, with all due care.

 ## Installation